 All Hosts and guests are required to follow the COVID-19 safety practices outlined above, as applicable, including Airbnb’s 5-step enhanced cleaning process between guest stays.
 Any Host or guest who repeatedly violates these guidelines may face other consequences, including account suspension or removal from the community.

 Additional guidance for travelling and hosting during COVID-19

 Don’t travel or host if you’ve recently been exposed to or have symptoms of COVID-19

-To protect the health and safety of our community, it is Airbnb’s policy that hosts (and all people who may be present at the listing before or during a stay) should not enter their listing(s) or interact with their guests, and guests should not check into a listing if any of the following are true:
+To protect the health and safety of our community, Hosts (and all people who may be present at the listing before or during a stay) should not enter their listing(s) or interact with their guests, and guests should not check in to a listing, if any of the following are true:

 - You suspect you are sick or have been exposed and are awaiting test results to confirm or deny a diagnosis of COVID-19

 - You are showing symptoms or are concerned about a possible infection of COVID-19

 - You’ve recently had close, sustained contact with an individual confirmed or suspected to be infected with COVID-19